kattaylor511/gks-ashg-2024-unconference/README.md

 making ongoing contributions or highly viable projects and tools that can scale and help drive broader adoption of GKS products across the community.

-**The application will close on Monday, October 14th at 8 AM EST.** Applicants will be notified of the decision regarding their application via email by Friday, October 18th.
+**The application will close on Wednesday, October 2nd.** Applicants will be notified of the decision regarding their application via email by Friday, October 4th.
 We look forward to your potential participation!

 ## Project Proposals